Azure/iot-edge-v1/bindings/dotnet/devdoc/dotnet_bindings_hld.md

     namespace Microsoft.Azure.IoT.Gateway
     {
-        /// <summary> Object that represents the bus, to where a messsage is going to be published </summary>
+        /// <summary> Object that represents the message broker, to which messsages will be published. </summary>
         public class MessageBus
         {
             /// <summary>
             ///     Publish a message to the message broker.
             /// </summary>
-            /// <param name="message">Object representing the message to be published into the bus.</param>
+            /// <param name="message">Object representing the message to be published to the broker.</param>
             /// <returns></returns>
             public void Publish(Message message);
         }